Menu Close

 Career Pathways Showcase

-Student teams will use their course of study as the basis of a project that will benefit their class, school, community, or industry.
+2026 Scope of Contest: Student teams will use their course of study as the basis of a project that will benefit their class, school, community, or industry.
 The project must highlight an aspect of their career cluster training.
 Upon completion of the project, the students will develop a display and use it within their community to explain their training and their project.
 This contest will judge mastery of their training, its application, the project’s benefit to their community, and display and presentation techniques.
-All standards and guidelines of the 2023-2024 Technical Standards will be followed.
+All standards and guidelines of the 2024-2026 Technical Standards will be followed.
+Additional Information: Teams should be present for the entire competition time period.
+Team size of 3.

 Carpentry

-Contest Coordinator: Todd Enck
+Contest Coordinator: Todd Enck, TC Enck Builders

 Click here for the mandatory Safety Certification.